⌘K

 What chords belong to the E♭ Locrian scale?

-The diatonic chords of E♭ Locrian are E♭°, E, G♭m, A♭m, A, B, D♭m.
+The diatonic chords of E♭ Locrian are E♭°, F♭, G♭m, A♭m, B𝄫, C♭, D♭m.

 Which genres use E♭ Locrian?

-Locrian is rare as a tonal centre because of its diminished tonic, but it is essential for understanding modal theory and shows up in metal and avant-garde jazz.
+Locrian is rare as a tonal centre because of that diminished tonic, but you need to know it for modal theory.
+Shows up in metal and avant-garde jazz.

 How do I practise the E♭ Locrian scale?

-Locrian is best learned as a theoretical exercise: spell each diatonic chord and notice why the diminished tonic makes it unstable.
+Locrian works best as a theoretical exercise.
+Spell each diatonic chord and notice why that diminished tonic makes it so unstable.

 Take E♭ Locrian into your music